 What You Should Do if You’re Tired of the CPAP Machine

 Continuous positive airway pressure (CPAP) is the gold standard technique for treating obstructive sleep apnea.
 If you are diagnosed with sleep apnea and have no other complicating factors, CPAP is likely to be the very first treatment that you try.
 For many people, it works quite well.
 But for others, it’s not so easy.
 Even […]Read More

 Snoring is one of those annoying conditions that you think you can’t help, but in many cases, you can.
 If you can identify the cause of your snoring and address that, then the snoring should lessen or stop.
 This is a crucial thing to keep in mind because snoring can be dangerous to your overall […]Read More

-What Are the Most Common Causes of Sleep Apnea?
+The Most Common Causes of Sleep Apnea

 Sleep apnea is a frustrating condition that prevents you from getting a good night’s sleep.
 Your airway becomes blocked, causing you to stop breathing suddenly.
 These episodes occur repeatedly throughout the night, resulting in a much less than restful amount of sleep.
 While the basic cause of sleep apnea is an obstruction, the obstruction itself […]Read More

 Looking For A Dental Sleep Specialist in Philadelphia?

 If you’ve been suffering from unexplained side effects like headaches, sore throats without an accompanying illness, daytime sleepiness, or if your bed partner has told you that you’ve been snoring frequently, than you may need to be evaluated for sleep apnea.
 Simply going to your regular doctor will not be enough — you will need […]Read More

 Am I A Candidate For Home Sleep Testing?